henrymkw/mkw-sp/README.md

 Mario Kart Wii - Service Pack is an experimental, open-source, cross-platform mod for MKW aiming to provide a variety of features and improvements over the base game.
 More details on the [website](https://mkw-sp.com).

+## About this Branch

+The goal of this branch is to add WWFC.
+I (hnery) made this branch for two reasons:

+- WWFC (or Wiimmfi, but I choose WWFC) is a prerequisite to another project I am working on.
+- I wanted to document and and be able to modify the online code.

+Other than adding WWFC, I am also looking to add more documentation.
+This includes explaining non-obvious code, adding more types and functions from the base game (even if sp isn't using it), adding doxygen comments, etc.

+I nuked a lot of sp's code; some of these changes could be seen as invasive.
+As a result, I don't plan to PR this into the main branch.
+Feel free to use this, but be careful to ensure your settings are compatible so you don't get banned from WWFC.

 ## Building

 You need: